 Adherence to the dosing schedule is strongly recommended.
-APRETUDE injections can be given up to 7 days before or after the scheduled injection date.
+APRETUDE injections can be given up to 7 days before or after the scheduled injection date (after the first injection).

 Learn more about APRETUDE dosingA

 No, APRETUDE can be started without the use of the oral lead-in.

 Oral cabotegravir is available and may be used as an oral lead-in to assess for tolerability.